mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-azure-pipelines.md

 In the `template` field is specified a template file that contains the common logic performed by `mlp` to apply the Kubernetes manifest into the Runtime cluster.

 :::caution
-Under the commented line, the user must specify those secrets variables that he wants to use in his Project.
+Under the commented line in the example, the user must specify those secrets variables that he wants to use in his Project.
 This step is necessary if you don't have access to any Secret Manager Provider.
 :::

-### mlp Setup
+### Template Setup
+In the case you want to have a centralise point where to manage the common logic of your deploy pipelines, you can setup a repository (in the same or even in a different DevOps project) to store two files:
+- a file containing all of the variables that you want to use
+- a file containing the logic to apply the configuration files into the Cluster

+All the above files are optional.
+You can decide to create these or not based on the governance that you want to apply in terms of pipelines management.